dmaulikr/LifeHackLesson/README.md

 Module 8 - Setting up tableViews and customize cell using the MVC model.
 Final Commit.
 ***
 All in all This iOS Foundation Course was overall good and I felt that it was a good refresher on practices for good coding.
+Bonus - Connnecting view controllers through an unwind seque.
+All code is here and updated.
+Most developers do not use this practice.
+4 steps create your unwind segues and connect them. validate data, save changes into the model, communicate the changes back to previous view controller.